NeCTAR-RC/nectarcloud-tier0doco/articles/Cloud Expert--DOCID19/Authentication--DOCID41/Getting Started--DOCID74.md

 instructions to login to NeCTAR [Dashboard][dashboard].

-- Click [here][dashboard] to go to the NeCTAR Dashboard and you will see the below screenshot and it shows you need to use AAF to login:
+- Click [here][dashboard] to go to the NeCTAR Dashboard and you will see the following screen:

 ![`aaf1`](images/aaf1.png)

-- Click 'Log In' button for next and you will see the below screenshot:
+- Click 'Log In' button, then select your AAF organisation from the menu:

 ![`aaf2`](images/aaf2.png)

-- Select the institution or the organization and click 'select' button, you will see a login page provided by your selected institution/organization:
+- You will be redirected to a login page provided by your selected institution/organization:

 ![`aaf3`](images/aaf3.png)